Content Analytics: Top Questions, Tools, and Metrics

 Chartbeat is a content intelligence platform initially built for digital publishing organizations.
 The platform’s primary goal is to help businesses understand the driving force behind customers’ engagement with their content.
-Chartbeat uses live and historical dashboards, optimization features such as the Headline Testing feature, and more.
+Chartbeat uses live and historical dashboards and optimization features .

 - The Headline Testing Feature

 If you’re looking to improve your headlines as part of your content optimization efforts, you’re in luck.
 Chartbeat’s Headline Testing feature enables you to write better headlines by helping you compare the engagement driven by variations with different words and phrases.